cloudfoundry-community/swift-buildpack/README.md

 ### Version installed on Bluemix

-The latest version installed on Bluemix is (v1.1.6)[https://github.com/IBM-Swift/swift-buildpack/releases/tag/1.1.5].
+The latest version of the Swift buildpack installed on Bluemix is [v1.1.6](https://github.com/IBM-Swift/swift-buildpack/releases/tag/1.1.5).

 Please note that it is possible that the latest buildpack code contained in this repo hasn't yet been installed on Bluemix.
-If that happens to be the case and you'd like to leverage the latest buildpack code you can do so by adding the `-b https://github.com/IBM-Swift/swift-buildpack` parameter to the `cf push` command, as shown below:
+If that happens to be the case and you'd like to leverage the latest buildpack code, you can do so by adding the `-b https://github.com/IBM-Swift/swift-buildpack` parameter to the `cf push` command, as shown below:

 ```shell
 cf push -b https://github.com/IBM-Swift/swift-buildpack